 It’s true that you and your consultant aren’t going to ride off into the sunset together to start an epic romance, but you’ll still know when you’ve found “the one.”

 The right consultant will freely provide references and examples of their work.
-They won’t hesitate to share their thoughts about how they can help your company, and they’ll be forthcoming with information concerning what they can do and what they’ll charge to do it.
+They won’t hesitate to share their thoughts about how they can help your company, and they’ll be forthcoming with information concerning what marketing consulting services they provide, and how much they cost.

 The sooner you start looking, the sooner you’ll find your perfect match.
 With these five questions, you know how to hire a marketing consultant.
 Start shopping around today for the consultant who will bring you better marketing tomorrows.